Interacting Regional Policies in Containing a Disease: Results

 \subsection{Delays in Detection and Wider Quarantines}

 To understand how delays in detection affect a regional policy, consider two extremes.
-If the delay is short relative to the infectious period, the policymaker can still anticipate the disease and adjust by enlarging the area of the quarantine to include a buffer.
-An easy extension of the above theorem is that a regional policy with a buffer works if and only if the network is growth-balanced and the delay in detection is shorter than the diameter of the network (Theorem \ref{thm:latent}, SI).
-Given that real-world networks have short average distances between nodes \cite{watts2004small}, non-trivial delays in detection allow the disease to escape a regional quarantine.
+If the delay is short relative to the infectious period, the policymaker can still anticipate the disease and adjust by simply enlarging the area of the quarantine to include a buffer.
+An easy extension of the above theorem is that a regional policy with a buffer works if and only if the sequence of networks is growth-balanced and the delay in detection plus $k+1$ is shorter than the diameter of the network (Supplementary Information, Theorem 2).
+Given that real-world networks have short average distances between nodes \cite{watts2004small}, this condition can be even harder to satisfy and non-trivial delays in detection allow the disease to escape a regional quarantine.